seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **ARIEL**
 On the sixth hour; at which time, master,
-You said our work should cease. …
+You said our work should cease. ...

 **PROSPERO**
-… I did say so,
+...
+I did say so,
 When first I raised the tempest.
 Say, my spirit,
-How fares the king and's followers? …
+How fares the king and's followers? ...

 **ARIEL**
-… Confined together
+...
+Confined together
 In the same fashion as you gave in charge,
 Just as you left them; all prisoners, true,
 In the line-grove which weather-fends your cell;
 They cannot budge till your release.
 The king,
 His brother, and your brother abide distracted.
-Him that you term'd, ma’am, ‘The good old lord Gonzalo;’
+Him that you term'd, ma'am, 'The good old lord Gonzalo;'
-His tears run down his beard, like winter’s drops
+His tears run down his beard, like winter's drops
 From eaves of reeds.
-Your charm so strongly works ‘em
+Your charm so strongly works 'em
 That if you now beheld them, your affections
-Would become tender....
+Would become tender. ...

 **PROSPERO**
-...Dost thou think so, spirit?
+...
+Dost thou think so, spirit?

 **ARIEL**
-Mine would, sir, were I human. …
+Mine would, sir, were I human. ...

 **PROSPERO**
-… And mine shall.
+...
+And mine shall.
 Hast thou, which art but air, a touch, a feeling
 Of their afflictions, and shall not myself,
 One of their kind, that relish all as sharply,
 Passion as they, be kindlier moved than thou art?
 Though with their high wrongs I am struck to the quick,
-Yet with my nobler reason ‘gaitist my fury
+Yet with my nobler reason 'gaitist my fury
 Do I take part: the rarer action is
 In virtue than in vengeance: they being penitent,
 The sole drift of my purpose doth extend
 Not a frown further.
 Go release them, Ariel:
-My charms I’ll break, their senses I’ll restore,
+My charms I'll break, their senses I'll restore,
-And they shall be themselves. …
+And they shall be themselves. ...

 **ARIEL**
-… I'll fetch them, then.
+...
+I'll fetch them, then.

 *Exit*